meowjesty/hello-actix/readme.md

 6. [authorization](authorization/): These are **MY** cookies!
 Allow and forbid access to routes with [`actix-web-httpauth`](https://github.com/actix/actix-extras/tree/master/actix-web-httpauth);

+7. [integration](integration/): We go a bit deeper in testing an actix-web app, bring a lantern and snacks;

 ## How do I run this?

 - You must have [Rust](https://www.rust-lang.org/) installed!
 These examples were compiled on